Solar Panel Cost Guide in Paradise Valley, AZ (2025 Update)

 Solar Equipment

 The size of the solar panel system you need to offset your energy usage, which is measured in kilowatts, is the most important cost factor to consider.
 For every additional kilowatt you need, you can expect your total to increase by nearly $3,070.
-The model of solar panels and equipment you get is another factor that will significantly influence costs.
+The type of solar panels and equipment you get is another factor that will considerably affect costs.
 Solar panels that are more efficient, like monocrystalline panels, tend to cost more.
 Moreover, solar equipment is more than just the solar panels themselves.
 You’ll also need to make decisions about the kind of racks used to mount the panels, inverters, solar batteries, etc. It’s important to take all of this into consideration when looking into a solar system that’s in your budget.

 Solar Financing Terms